- Biological Inventions

 Application for Design Registration must be filed before making the design available to the Public as not novel Design cannot be given registration.
 It is also to be noted that Design Registration is granted to whoever files the application first.

 - Ordinary application: An ordinary application does not claim priority.

 - Reciprocity application: In case the priority of a foreign application is to be claimed, it has to be done within six months of filing the foreign application.
 Such applications being filed in India are termed as reciprocal applications.
 This period of six months is not extendable.

 - What is considered to be Date of Registration in Designs?

 In the case of ordinary applications, the date of making the application for registration is the date of registration of the Design.

 In the case of reciprocal applications, the date of filing the application in the convention country is the date of registration of the Design.

 - Is there any period of pre-grant opposition for Design registration in India?

-- What is time allowed for putting application in condition of grant?
+- What is the time allowed for putting an application in the condition of the grant?